nmorse/graphlet/README.md

 >You will not find an "IF" or "WHILE" control structure in Graphlet.
 All flow control is determined by the topology of the graph that you create.

 All Access to data is clearly shown by the (data nodes) connectivity (via edges) in the Graphlet Graph structure.
-This visual approach enables sharing code, and code inspection (by graph analisys, or visually).
+This visual approach enables sharing code, and code inspection (by graph analysis, or visually).
 >If you need to understand what are all the ways that some datum or IO element is read from or written to, it is plainly represented by adjacency.

 Code Visualization